-- 1) The value of sendPduHandle is used to determine, in an implementation-defined manner, which application is waiting for a response PDU associated with this sendPduHandle. - 2) If no waiting application is found, the message is discarded without further processing, and the stateReference is released.
+- The value of sendPduHandle is used to determine, in an implementation-defined manner, which application is waiting for a response associated with this sendPduHandle. - If no waiting application is found, the message is discarded without further processing, and the stateReference is released.
 The snmpUnknownPDUHandlers counter is incremented.
-Message Processing is complete for this message. - 3) Any cached information, including stateReference, about the message is discarded. - 4) The response is dispatched to the application using the abstract service primitive:
+Message Processing is complete for this message. - Any cached information, including stateReference, about the message is discarded.

-'''

-IN messageProcessingModel -- provided by the MP module IN securityModel -- provided by the MP module IN securityName -- provided by the MP module IN securityLevel -- provided by the MP module IN contextEngineID -- provided by the MP module IN contextName -- provided by the MP module IN pduVersion -- provided by the MP module

-processResponsePdu(

-'''
+4) The response is dispatched to the application using the abstract service primitive:

+processResponsePdu(process H Resp onse e PI JU

+IN messageProcessingModel provided by the ΜP module

+IN securityModel provided by the MP module

+IN securityName provided by the ΜP module

+IN securityLevel provided by the ΜP module

+IN contextEngineID provided by the ΜP module

+IN contextName provided by the ΜP module

+IN pduVersion provided by the ΜP module

+IN PDU provided by the MP module

+IN statusInformation provided by the ΜP module

+IN sendPduHandle provided by the ΜP module

+)